scottleyg/SecOpsSamples/EvidenceCollection/readme.md

             "type": "string",
             "metadata": { "description": "the VM admin's source IP Address." }
         },
+        "allowAdminIpInKeyVault": {
+            "type": "bool",
+            // allow admin to connect to vault by public IP... balancing usability versus forcing login to VM.
+            "metadata": { "description": "Set this to true if you want your admin to be able to access Key Vault from Azure interfaces (az cli, portal, etc...) and not just from the VM" }, "defaultValue": false
+        },
         "writerIpAddresses": {
             "type": "array",
             "metadata": { "description": "If you are allowing a remote user to upload data, specify this address" }